+612 9399 1883

-Negin completed both a BSc and MSc in biomedical engineering.
+Negin completed both a BSc and MSc in biomedical engineering at Amirkabir University of Technology (Tehran, Iran).
 During her BSc, she has modelled a MATLAB toolbox for simulating musculoskeletal systems.
-In her Master’s research, she has designed electrical stimulation controllers to restore upper-limb motor function after spinal cord injury.
+In her postgraduate research, she has designed electrical stimulation controllers to restore upper-limb motor function after spinal cord injury.

 DANIEL HULTBERG Medical Student

 DAVID KANG Medical Student